 More information on donating blood in crisis and how you can help.

-Get involved in remote "get out the vote" and "get out the count" events with other young people across Washington State.
-All events are now remote, via Zoom.
-Come play trivia, text fellow citizens, and find out how to be an advocate for an accurate count in the 2020 Census.
-Sign up to volunteer here, or contact Leila at email@example.com for more information.
+Get involved in remote "get out the vote" text and phone banking events with other young people across Washington State.
+All events are remote, via Zoom.
+Sign up to volunteer here.

 Fill out your household 2020 Census

 It has never been easier to self-respond on your own – whether online, over the phone or by mail – without ever having to meet a census taker.
 The population count affects up to $900 billion federal government funds distributed for the next 10 years to schools, pell grants, transportation, hospitals, and more.
 Fill out the 2020 Census online now: my2020census.gov

 This fall many Husky families continue to struggle to balance caregiving and work responsibilities.
 UW C3 is a program that matches students with UW employees for prospective volunteer or paid child care for younger children or remote learning support for school-aged children.

 More about this program can be found on this UW HR webpage.
 Complete an interest form if you would like to be considered for a match.
 Both in-person and remote support is needed!